R3S3NTFUL/DEADME/README.md

 ➘ **Basic DNI criteria:**

-❜ Proshippers, Racists and the like## .
+❜ Proshippers, Racists and the like.

 ❜ People who are / below **15**, do I have to say more?